jayant-khatkar/twitter-sent/README.md

 2. the the prediction attribute function to be the structure of the new model
 3. if different hyperparameters are used, change them in the load_hyperparameters attribute
 4. change the name of the class and the model.name attribute

----

-improvements needed:
-- change train_new.py and the model files so that hyperparameters is a dict not a list (so that order does not matter and the hyperparameter  name is listed)
-- change train_new so that the model is an arguement of the function, not a line to change within it
-- could probably be more modular in general
-- be able to change hyperparameters/model choice from the commandline, instead of changing a line in the file

-NOTE: the older models had a different method of saving the model so use resotrer_old(), but any newer models should only need restorer()
----